umershaikh123/Object-Oriented-Programming-week-1-to-8-code/README.md

 Q8 : code from quiz <br />

 Week5: <br />
-Fibbonachi code Optimization in function form ( Fib1 to Fib 4)
+Fibbonachi code Optimization in function form ( Fib1 to Fib 4) <br />
+Fib1 : missing a base case  <br />
+Fib2 : normal recursive Fibonacchi code <br />
+Fib3 : memorization , use hashmap to calculate a big fibonachi sequence <br />
+Fib4 : iterative approach : use a for loop to calculate fibonachi sequence <br />

 Week 7: <br />
 Fibbonachi code in the Class/object form